Sherri010/BookmarkApp/README.md

 end
 ```

 Sinatra is great for creating RESTful applications and APIs and provides lots of options for developer to choose from.
 You can use mix Sinatra with AngularJS or other front-end frameworks or use it alone to create front end.
-You can use PostgreSQL or SQLite with either ActiveRecord or Data Mapper for ORM.
-DataMApper is used in this example.
+You can use PostgreSQL or SQLite with ActiveRecord, DataMapper or etc for ORM.
+DataMApper is used in this example which is an Object Relational Mapper in Ruby.

 ###Sinatra vs Rails